MOVED BY HISTORY

 In 1997, the 12.5-acre Buffalo Central Terminal site was acquired by the non-profit Central Terminal Restoration Corporation (CTRC).
 For 25 years the CTRC has been an active steward of the building, relentlessly advocating for the Terminal.

 Our priorities are both simple and monumental.
-The Terminal will be a hub of activity – a beacon and a destination that attracts people and investment.
-Together, we will celebrate and foster community voice and connections that shape broader revitalization efforts in Broadway-Fillmore.
-The Terminal will join and elevate the strong future of the city and region.
+The Terminal will be a hub of activity – a beacon and a destination that attracts people and investment – joining and elevating the strong future of the city and region.

 Contribute